From One-to-One to Many-to-Many: Dynamic Cross-Layer Injection for Deep Vision-Language Fusion: Experiments

-To offer insight into both the practical benefits and internal dynamics of our framework, we present qualitative and mechanistic visualizations.
+\textbf{Qualitative Analysis.} To offer insight into both the practical benefits and internal dynamics of our framework, we present qualitative and mechanistic visualizations.
 The qualitative examples in Fig.~\ref{fig:visualization} highlight CLI's superior performance across diverse tasks.
 In complex compositional reasoning (MM-Star), fine-grained recognition (LLaVA-in-the-Wild), and challenging OCR, our model demonstrates more nuanced and accurate perception than the baseline.
 For instance, it correctly identifies a mangosteen where the baseline sees a durian, and reads the entire number `\textbf{3420}' where the baseline outputs a fragment, showcasing an ability to integrate both fine-grained details and global context.
+Additional visualizations and failure case analyses are provided in Appendix~\ref{app_qualitative}.

-The mechanism enabling this is revealed by visualizing the learned gating weights (Fig.~\ref{fig:attention_sparsity}(bottom)).
+The mechanism enabling this is revealed by visualizing the learned gating weights (Fig.~\ref{fig:attention_sparsity} (b)).
 The heatmap uncovers a complex, non-parallel “criss-crossed” information flow, providing compelling evidence for our many-to-many fusion thesis.
 It demonstrates an evolving demand for visual information throughout the LLM's decoding process: shallow decoder layers query early vision layers to ground basic concepts, while deeper layers tasked with complex reasoning learn to query the entire visual hierarchy.
 This allows them to simultaneously “zoom in” on fine details (crucial for OCR) and “zoom out” for global context (vital for reasoning).
 Together, these visualizations confirm that granting the LLM dynamic, on-demand access to the full visual hierarchy is essential for sophisticated multimodal understanding and validates the efficacy of CLI's design.

+\textbf{Computational Efficiency.} To quantify the resource implications of our framework, we report the computational costs for both training and inference in Tab.~\ref{tab:costs}.
+The results indicate that CLI introduces a modest and manageable computational overhead compared to the baseline.
+The memory overhead, in particular, is remarkably marginal, with the inference footprint increasing by a negligible \underline{1.3\%}.
+This minimal impact is a critical advantage, demonstrating that our framework can be deployed without requiring significantly more VRAM.

+This slight increase in computational demand is decisively justified by the substantial performance improvements it unlocks, including the \underline{+19.06} aggregate score gain shown in Fig.~\ref{fig:win_dataset}.
+This analysis thus confirms a highly favorable trade-off and substantiates our claim that CLI is a parameter-efficient method with minimal memory impact.